onerandomusername/prek/README.md

 - No need to install Python or any other runtime, just download a single binary.
 - No hassle with your Python version or virtual environments, prek automatically installs the required Python version and creates a virtual environment for you.
 - Built-in support for workspaces (or monorepos), each subproject can have its own `.pre-commit-config.yaml` file.
-(Coming soon!
-See #583)
 - `prek run` has some nifty improvements over `pre-commit run`, such as:
-    - `prek run --directory <dir>` runs hooks for files in the specified directory.
+    - `prek run --directory <dir>` runs hooks for files in the specified directory, no need to use `git ls-files -- <dir> | xargs pre-commit run --files` anymore.
     - `prek run --last-commit` runs hooks for files changed in the last commit.
     - `prek run [HOOK] [HOOK]` selects and runs multiple hooks.
 - `prek list` command lists all available hooks, their ids, and descriptions, providing a better overview of the configured hooks.